 - Each degree program has a specific number of required liberal studies credits.
-The number of liberal studies credits you include in your degree program determines the degree designation (B.A. = 96, B.S. = 64, B.P.S. = 32, A.A. = 48, BSN = 64 and A.S. = 32).
+The number of liberal studies credits you include in your degree program determines the degree designation (B.A. = 94, B.S. = 62, B.P.S. = 32, BSN = 62, A.A. = 48 and A.S. = 32).

-To satisfy the State University of New York general education requirement, all bachelor's degree programs must have at least 30 credits and every associate degree must have at least 21 credits over seven general education knowledge and skill areas.
-Students seeking bachelor's degrees are required to meet the areas of Mathematics and Basic Communication; for associate degrees, these two areas are recommended.
-Link to the general education policy for details.
+To satisfy the State University of New York general education requirement, all undergraduate degree programs must have at least 30 credits over seven general education knowledge and skill areas.
+Students are required to meet the areas of Mathematics and Basic Communication.
+See the general education policy for details.